Arthritis and Water Exercise

 What happens on my first visit?

 You will be seen by a physiotherapist, who will ask you questions about your general health and assess your physical problems.
 This initial assessment will take 30-45 minutes.
-You will not be required to go into the pool on this visit.
+You may or may not go into the pool on your first visit.

 Will I required a swimming costume?